oddwires/RP2040-code/Function Generator/README.md

-Code to interface a rotary encoder to a RPI pico.
+Work in progress - Code to interface a rotary encoder to a RPI pico.